Abdominal x-ray

 An abdominal x-ray is an x-ray of the abdomen.
 It is sometimes abbreviated to AXR, or KUB (for kidneys, ureters, and urinary bladder).

 Indications

+In adults, abdominal X-rays have a very low specificity and cannot rule out suspected obstruction, injury or disease reliably.
+CT scan provides an overall better diagnosis, allows surgical strategy planning, and possibly fewer unnecessary laparotomies.
+Abdominal x-ray is therefore not recommended for adults with acute abdominal pain presenting in the emergency department.

 In children, abdominal x-ray is indicated in the acute setting: